 1540 S. Dixie Highway (US 1)

-Coral Gables, Florida
+Coral Gables, FL

-The Licking aka Finga Licking
+The Licking, aka Finga Licking

 The Licking, formerly Arnold’s Royal Castle